How The Peregrine Fund is helping

 Today, more and more people are moving into forested areas and many natural resources, like trees and minerals, are increasingly in demand.
 As a result, it is becoming harder for many wildlife species, including Harpy Eagles, to find good areas in which to live.
-In Central America, the loss of Harpy Eagles was particularly noticed as the species became extinct in countries such as El Salvador and began disappearing quickly from others, such as Mexico and Costa Rica.
+In Central America, the loss of Harpy Eagles was particularly noticed as the species became extinct in countries such as El Salvador and began disappearing quickly from others.

 Almost 50 Harpy Eagles have been released in Panama and Belize since 1998.
 The captive breeding phase ended in 2006 and the last captive birds were released in 2008.
 Through this effort, The Peregrine Fund gained valuable knowledge and experience that will be useful in ensuring the survival of this and other large, tropical forest raptors.